dotnet/arcade/Documentation/TeamProcess/One-Pagers/shared-docker-images-core-eng-6708.md

 - Updating docker image publishing so that we can publish a "latest" tag for product repos to settle on
 - Create a strategy for EOLing old images
 - Solidify policy for servicing docker images
+- Migrate the referenced base images to be based on MAR-approved images.
+See [here](https://eng.ms/docs/more/containers-secure-supply-chain/approved-images) for additional information.

 ## Stakeholders